blaenk/blaenk.github.io/posts/im-back.markdown

 published: 2012-12-25
 comments: true
 excerpt: Breaking back into blogging
-categories: Octopress, Haskell, Digital Signal Processing
+tags: Octopress, Haskell, Digital Signal Processing
 ---

 It's been a while since I last had a blog.
 In fact, I think it's been two, maybe three years now.
 I previously had a WordPress blog that I updated regularly.
 However, the things I was studying on my own at the time consumed me and I considered writing about those things to be a low priority.
 After all, who want's to hear what a noob thinks about something he's barely beginning to learn about?
 So instead I figured I'd continue reading and studying, and maintaining a blog kind of fell into the backburner.